iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 ```

 `Access Mana` and `Consensus Mana` should have their own respective `BaseManaVector`.

 ```go
 accessManaVector := BaseManaVector{vectorType: AccesMana}
 consensusManaVector :=  BaseManaVector{vectorType: ConsensusMana}
 ```

-In the future, it should be possible to combine `Effective Base Mana 1` and `Effective Base Mana 2` from a `BaseManaVector`
-in arbitrary proportions to arrive at a final mana value that other modules use.
-The `mana package` has these methods
+In the future, it should be possible to combine `Effective Base Mana 1` and `Effective Base Mana 2` from a `BaseManaVector` in arbitrary proportions to arrive at a final mana value that other modules use.
+The `mana package` has these methods in place.
-in place.
 Additionally, a parameter could be passed to the `getMana` type of exposed functions to set the proportions.

 #### Methods
 The mana plugin should expose utility functions to other modules:

- - `GetHighestManaNodes(type, n) [n]NodeIdManaTuple`: return the `n` highest `type` mana nodes (`nodeID`,`manaValue`) in
+ - `GetHighestManaNodes(type, n) [n]NodeIdManaTuple`: Return the `n` highest `type` mana nodes (`nodeID`,`manaValue`) in
    ascending order.
-Should also update their mana value.
+It should also update their mana value.
- - `GetManaMap(type) map[nodeID]manaValue`: return `type` mana perception of the node.
+ - `GetManaMap(type) map[nodeID]manaValue`: Return `type` mana perception of the node.
- - `GetAccessMana(nodeID) mana`: access `Base Mana Vector` of `Access Mana`, update its values with respect to time,
-    and return the amount of `Access Mana` (either `Effective Base Mana 1`, `Effective Base Mana 2`, or some combination
-    of the two).
-Trigger `ManaUpdated` event.
+ - `GetAccessMana(nodeID) mana`: Access `Base Mana Vector` of `Access Mana`, update its values with respect to time, and return the amount of `Access Mana` (either `Effective Base Mana 1`, `Effective Base Mana 2`, or some combination of the two).
+Triggers the `ManaUpdated` event.
- - `GetConsensusMana(nodeID) mana`: access `Base Mana Vector` of `Consensus Mana`, update its values with respect to time,
+ - `GetConsensusMana(nodeID) mana`: Access `Base Mana Vector` of `Consensus Mana`, update its values with respect to time,
     and returns the amount of `Consensus Mana` (either `Effective Base Mana 1`, `Effective Base Mana 2`, or some combination
     of the two).
-Trigger `ManaUpdated` event.
+Triggers the `ManaUpdated` event.
- - `GetNeighborsMana(type)`: returns the `type` mana of the nodes neighbors
+ - `GetNeighborsMana(type)`: Returns the `type` mana of the nodes neighbors
- - `GetAllManaVectors()` Obtaining the full mana maps for comparison with the perception of other nodes.
+ - `GetAllManaVectors()` Returns the full mana maps for comparison with the perception of other nodes.
- - `GetWeightedRandomNodes(n)`: returns a weighted random selection of `n` nodes. `Consensus Mana` is used for the weights.
+ - `GetWeightedRandomNodes(n)`: Returns a weighted random selection of `n` nodes. `Consensus Mana` is used for the weights.
     - Obtaining a list of currently known peers + their mana, sorted.
 Useful for knowing which high mana nodes are online.
  - `OverrideMana(nodeID, baseManaVector)`: Sets the nodes mana to a specific value.
 Can be useful for debugging, setting faucet mana, initialization, etc..
-Triggers `ManaUpdated`
+Triggers the `ManaUpdated` event.

-Such utility functions could be used for example to visualize mana distribution in node dashboard, or send neighbor
-mana data to the analysis server for further processing.
+These utility functions could be used to visualize mana distribution in node dashboard, or send neighbor mana data to the analysis server for further processing for example.

-#### Booking Mana
+#### Booking mana

 Mana is booked when a transaction is confirmed.

  ```go